-- Portal for ArcGIS: Use a Portal for ArcGIS account to sign in to Manager.
-Portal for ArcGIS performs the authentication. - ArcGIS Online: Use an ArcGIS Online account to sign in to Manager.
-ArcGIS Online performs the authentication. - Windows: Use a Windows account to sign in to Manager.
-Windows handles the authentication.
+- Portal for ArcGIS: Use a Portal for ArcGIS account to sign in to Essentials.
+Portal for ArcGIS performs the authentication. - ArcGIS Online: Use an ArcGIS Online account to sign in to Essentials.
+ArcGIS Online performs the authentication. - Windows: Use a Windows account to sign in to Essentials.
+Windows performs the authentication.
+Windows supports single sign-on.
+To be signed in to Essentials automatically, the administrator must already be signed in to Windows and the browser's security settings must have automatic authentication enabled under the current user name and password, for the appropriate zone.
+If one or more of these conditions is not met, the administrator will be prompted to sign in.

 Windows supports single sign-on.
-If the Windows feature Windows Authentication is enabled, you may be signed in to Manager automatically.
+If the Windows feature Windows Authentication is enabled, you may be signed in automatically when you launch Manager.
 For information, see "Configure Single Sign-On to Manager" in the Geocortex Essentials Installation Guide.